Guide to using cURL with Python

 Handling XML responses

-Parsing and handling XML responses is crucial when working with APIs.
+Handling XML responses While working with XML parsing and dealing with various APIs, it is essential to handle XML responses.
 Below is an example of handling XML responses with PycURL:

-import pycurl # Library for making HTTP requests
+import pycurl # A library for sending HTTP requests

 import certifi # Library for SSL certificate verification